Akhtala

 As per the 2011 census, Akhtala had a population of 2,092.
 Based on the 2016 official estimate, Akhtala's current population is around 1,300.
+As per the 2022 census, Akhtala had a population of 2,360.

 Etymology

 The modern name of Akhtala was first recorded in a royal decree of 1438.
 The etymology of the name Akhtala is believed to be of Turkic origin, meaning white glade.
 The original Armenian name of the settlement where the monastery is built is Pghindzahank (Պղնձահանք), literally meaning copper mine.

 History

 Archeological excavations showed that the area of Akhtala has been occupied by human since the early Bronze Age.
 During the 1887-89 excavations conducted by French archaeologist Jacques de Morgan, the site of a historical cemetery was unveiled with some bronze and iron objects, weapons, and ornaments dating back to the 8th century BC.
 The ancient settlement of Akhtala is situated on the same territory of the present-day mining area of Akhtala.
 It is associated with the Dzobopor canton of ancient Gugark; the 13th province of the historic Greater Armenia.
 The settlement of modern-day Akhtala was known as Agarak during the 5th century.

 The partially-ruined Akhtala Fortress was built on top of Bronze and Iron Age foundations, in the late 10th century by the Kyurikids, a branch of the Bagratunis originated from Gurgen (pronounced Kyurikeh in the local dialect of Gugark).
 He was the son of the patrons of Sanahin and Haghpat monasteries located not far from Akhtala, King Ashot III the Merciful and Queen Khosrovanush.
 Gurgen's brothers were King Smbat II the Conqueror and Gagik I Bagratuni, under whom the Bagratuni Kingdom of Armenia reached the peak of its prosperity.

 The Bagratuni King Smbat II of Armenia founded the Kingdom of Tashir-Dzoraget in Gugark for strategic reasons and enthroned his brother Kiurike I in 979.
 Gurgen along with his brother Smbat are depicted on the sculptures of the patrons in both Sanahin and Haghpat.
 When the Tashir-Dzoraget kingdom fell in 1118 as a result of the Seljuk raids, the Kyurikids migrated to Tavush and Matsnaberd, yet they maintained ties with their ancestral fortress and compound in Akhtala.

-In 1118-1122, the Georgian king David the Builder conquered Lori and granted the region's rule to the Georgian-Armenian Orbelian Dynasty.
+In 1118–1122, the Georgian king David the Builder conquered Lori and granted the region's rule to the Georgian-Armenian Orbelian dynasty.
 The Orbelians revolted unsuccessfully in 1177, after which a Kipchak named K'ubasari was appointed spasalari of Lori.
 Later in 1185, Lori became ruled by the Mkhargrdzeli family after Queen Tamar of Georgia appointed the Zakarid prince Sarkis as its governor.

 With its unique architectural style, the impressive Akhtala Monastery was reconstructed during the 13th century by prince Ivane Mkhargrdzeli.
 This medieval Christian complex which is located inside the fortress, was one of the important educational centres in the historical province of Gugark.